microsoft/OpenHack-FHIR/MC4H/Challenge0-Prerequistes/ReadMe.md

    * Visual Studio Subscription
    * [Free](https://azure.microsoft.com/en-us/free/)

 * **2**.
-Check if you have one of these roles that are required to perform CRUD operations in your Azure tenant
+Check if you have one of these roles that are required to perform CRUD operations in your Azure tenant.
+To check, go to **Azure Active Directory, click Roles and administrators** on the left navigation, you should see Your Role: in the center.
-   * Azure Global Admin
+   * Azure Global Administrator
    * Application Administrator AND Privileged Role Administrator AND User Administrator

 * **3**.
 Check if you have access to **run Bash CLI from Azure Portal**